solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

   -d "token=$ACCESS_TOKEN" | jq
 ```

-This is the same path that Gloo will use to check on the validity of tokens.
+This is the same path that Gloo Edge will use to check on the validity of tokens.
 The next step is to take the introspection URL and add it to an *AuthConfig* and then associate that AuthConfig with the Virtual Service we created earlier.

 #### Create an AuthConfig
 {{% notice warning %}}